research

 Predatory feeding by P. pacificus

-In response to starvation and, as sensed by pheromones, crowding (Bose et al., 2012), P. pacificus larvae develop into adults of one of two distinct feeding morphs
+In response to starvation and crowding, P. pacificus larvae develop into adults of one of two distinct feeding morphs

 fitness than the stenostomatous morph when fed nematode prey (Serobyan et al., 2014).